tcbutler320/tbutler.org/_posts/2021-11-01-legacy-hack-the-box-ctf.md

 Legacy is an easy level retired capture the flag machine from Hack the Box.
 This writeup will describe the techniques I used to bypass security controls and gain root access to the machine.

 ## Getting Started
-The first thing i did was conduct a basic nmap scan to search for the top 200 open ports on the target.
+The first thing i did was conduct a basic <kbd>nmap</kbd> scan to search for the top 200 open ports on the target.

 ```bash
 ──(kali㉿kali)-[~/Documents/htb/legacy]